 If there is something special about Christmas it is full of small traditional details, such as the Nativity scene.
 In Seville, you can go on a route where you can see the many nativity scenes that are set up for these festivities.
 You can find them in convents, churches, associations, or companies in the city.

 We would like to highlight some of the most striking nativity scenes.
 Among these we can highlight the Hebrew crib of the San Juan de Dios hospital, the Cribs whose secondary figures are the Easter Steps, the Playmobil crib or the living crib organised by the Soledad de Alcalá del Río brotherhood.

 In addition to this route we wanted to tell you that Seville has a Nativity Fair, one of the most important in Spain, and you will find it next to the Archive of Indies and the Cathedral, where you can acquire the typical portals, figures or sweets.

 Other qualities that characterise Seville at Christmas are its street markets.
 These are in different parts of the city.
 One of the first ones you can visit is the Nervión Christmas market, where you can buy all kinds of Christmas products and gifts.
-Taking advantage of the fact that you are in the centre of the city, we recommend you our Free Tour Seville and our guided tours with a specialised guide in the Cathedral of Seville.

 Next, you can visit the Christmas craft market in Plaza Nueva, where you will find an assortment of Typical Christmas craft figures.
 This market is promoted by the Seville Federation of Craftsmen.